okbob/pspg/README.md

 * possibility to use fancy colors - like `mcview` or `FoxPro`

 ## State
 I wrote proof concept.
 It can be compiled and tested as interactive application.
-Attention - it doesn't work as pager.